jainishrpandya/Converter-Temperature_Convert_Android_Application/README.md

 # License
 This project is licensed under the name : Jainish Pandya.

-Feel free to explore, learn, and have fun with the Simple Calculator in Kotlin!
+Feel free to explore, learn, and have fun with the Simple Temprature Converter in Kotlin!
 If you have any questions or suggestions, please don't hesitate to open an issue or contact us.

 Enjoy your coding journey! 🚀